 - 4.02.04 All wiring, conduit and raceways from main line feeder terminals on the controller to other elevator apparatus and operating circuits.
-Controllers are not to be shipped from the factory with extended wiring attached thereto. - 4.02.05 The erecting of all guide rails. - 4.02.06 The installation of all grating and counterweight screens, overhead work, either wood or iron, and all material used for mounting of elevator apparatus in machine room, overhead or below. - 4.02.07 The drilling of overhead beams for attaching machines, sheaves, kick angles and all other elevator equipment.
+Controllers are not to be shipped from the factory with extended wiring attached thereto. - 4.02.05 The erecting of all guide rails. - 4.02.06 The installation of all grating and counterweight screens, overhead work, either wood or iron, and all material used for mounting of elevator apparatus in machine room, overhead or below. - 4.02.07 The drilling of overhead beams for attaching machines, sheaves, kick angles and all other elevator equipment when the drilling needs to be onsite. - 4.02.08 The setting of all templates. - 4.02.09 The assembly of all cabs complete. - 4.02.10 The installation of all indicators. - 4.02.11 The erecting of all electrical or mechanical automatic or semi-automatic gates complete. - 4.02.12 The hanging of all automatic or semi-automatic elevator hoist way doors, together with the installation of hangers and tracks.

-- 4.02.08 The setting of all templates. - 4.02.09 The assembly of all cabs complete. - 4.02.10 The installation of all indicators. - 4.02.11 The erecting of all electrical or mechanical automatic or semi-automatic gates complete. - 4.02.12 The hanging of all automatic or semi-automatic elevator hoist way doors, together with the installation of hangers and tracks. - 4.02.13 The installation of all devices for opening and closing and locking of elevator car and hoist way doors and gates. - 4.02.14 The drilling of doors for mounting of closing elevators. - 4.02.15 The drilling of angle supports for mounting of closing devices except one template hole. - 4.02.16 The drilling of sills for sill trips. - 4.02.17 The operating of all temporary and uncompleted cars. - 4.02.18 The setting of hydraulic power units (power units include: motor, pump, drive valve system, internal piping, muffler, internal wiring, controller and tank).
+- 4.02.13 The installation of all devices for opening and closing and locking of elevator car and hoist way doors and gates. - 4.02.14 The drilling of doors for mounting of closing elevators when the drilling needs to be done onsite. - 4.02.15 The drilling of angle supports for mounting of closing devices when the drilling needs to be done onsite. - 4.02.16 The drilling of sills for sill trips when the drilling needs to be done onsite. - 4.02.17 The operating of all temporary and uncompleted cars. - 4.02.18 The setting of hydraulic power units (power units include: motor, pump, drive valve system, internal piping, muffler, internal wiring, controller and tank).
 Where power units arrive in parts, they shall be assembled at the jobsite.
-The wiring and piping to and between multiple hydraulic power units shall be performed at the jobsite. - 4.03.01 Nothing contained in Article 4 shall preclude an employer from pre-assembling and prefabricating the following: - 1. temporary elevators - 2. residence elevators - 3. dumbwaiters - 4. dock elevators - 5. parking garage elevators (such as Bowser, Pigeon Hole or similar types of elevators) - 6. handicap lifts - 7. freight platform lifts
+The wiring and piping to and between multiple hydraulic power units shall be performed at the jobsite. - 4.03.01 Nothing contained in Article 4 shall preclude an employer from pre-assembling and prefabricating the following: - 1. temporary elevators - 2. residence elevators - 3. dumbwaiters - 4. dock elevators - parking garage elevators (such as Bowser, Pigeon Hole or similar types of elevators) - 6. handicap lifts - 7. freight platform lifts